 After exploring the benefits of going to private education institution, it is only appropriate that we cover all grounds by showing you the costs as well.
 Well, since we have gone that far, might as well do a costs-benefits analysis (one of the frameworks we learnt in university :p).

 |Go to PEI||Don’t go to PEI|

-Like all other choices in life, the decision whether to pursue education in private institution or not involves priorities.
-Most of the benefits associated with getting a degree is intangible, whereas the costs is actually very real.
-If you have a farmer’s attitude and do not mind planting the seeds now only to reap a harvest sometime down the road, by all means go for a degree.
+Like all other choices in life, the decision whether to pursue an education in private institution or not involves priorities.
+Most of the benefits associated with getting a degree are intangible, whereas the costs are actually very real.
+If you have a farmer’s attitude and do not mind planting the seeds now only to reap a harvest sometime down the road, by all means, go for a degree.
 On the other hand, if you are someone who wants to have potatoes now.i.e. you crave for instant gratification, it will be hard for you to see through the 2 to 3 years of studies.

 You are probably familiar with the face below.
 Maybe you made him your idol at some point.
-Warren Buffet, an investment guru actually endorses education as a form of self-investment.
-Interesting thing to note. $16-40k barely makes for a significant investment amount.
+Warren Buffet, an investment guru, actually endorses education as a form of self-investment.
+One interesting thing of note:$16-40k barely makes for a significant investment amount.
 However, when used as an investment in yourself, it actually counts for something.
 It moves you one notch higher in life to become a degree holder, widens your horizons and provides you with more opportunities and options in life.

 But who says you have to study fulltime?